salvdevlops/Windows-Server-Static-IP-and-DNS-Setup/README.md

 Restart the server to make sure the new settings are applied.

-Once it's back up, open Command Prompt and run: 'ipconfig /all'
+Once it's back up, open Command Prompt and run: "ipconfig /all"

 This shows more detail than a plain `ipconfig` — including the DNS server, which confirms the settings were applied correctly.